petaverse-cloud/pv-docs-site/docs/petority/1_get-to-know/1_intro.md

 ---

 #### Know More, Worry Less.
 Powered by Accuracy, Driven by Love.
 WAGGURACY is your ultimate companion for keeping a watchful eye on your beloved pets.
 It's designed to enhance your pet's life through a range of comprehensive services.
-With WAGGURACY, you can track your pet's **location**, monitor their **habit**, and ensure their **safety** and **happiness**. 🐾📲
+With WAGGURACY, you can stay connected to your pet through **location**, **habit**, and **activity** tracking — giving you greater peace of mind in everyday care. 🐾📲

 #### 📥 Download WAGGURACY:📥 [Apple App Store (IOS)](https://apps.apple.com/us/app/wagguracy/id6776070186) or [Google Play Store (Android)](https://play.google.com/store/apps/details?id=com.wagguracy.app)
 **The WAGGURACY mobile app is compatible with the following devices:**